Getting Your Affairs in Order

 On the other hand, Ben always took care of family money matters, and he never talked about the details with Shirley.
 No one but Ben knew that his life insurance policy was in a box in the closet or that the car title and deed to the house were filed in his desk drawer.
 Ben never expected that his wife would have to take over.
 His lack of planning has made a tough job even tougher for Shirley.

 The answer to this question may be different for every family.
-The following lists can help you decide what is important for you.
 Remember, this is a starting place.
 You may have other information to add.
-For example, if you have a pet, you will want to include the name and address of your vet.
+For example, if you have a pet, you will want to include the name and address of your veterinarian.
+Include complete information about:

 - Full legal name